calistad/Bike-Sharing_Analysis/README.md

 ## Overview

-Create an analysis of the bike-share business in NYC through Tableau to determine the investment of a bike-sharing program in Des Moines.
+Create an analysis of the bike-sharing business in NYC through Tableau to determine the future investment of the bike-sharing program in Des Moines.

 ## Results